What is SSID?

 Typically, manufacturers create default SSIDs by combining a company’s name with random numbers or letters.
-Depending on your router brand, the default SSID could look something like this: TP-Link_015040, netgear37, Linksys00042, etc.
+Depending on your router brand, the default SSID names could look something like this: TP-Link_015040, netgear37, Linksys00042, etc.

 Changing your SSID and password from the default is usually a good idea.
 Similar default SSIDs can cause confusion.
 If you set a custom SSID, you can name your home “The Bat Cave”, “Unbreakable Fortress”, or however you like.
 Don’t expose your personal details in the SSID, such as your home address or full name.

-If you want to connect to your own Wi-Fi but don’t know your SSID, the best option is to connect your router to the computer via ethernet cable and log into its web interface.
+If you want to connect to your own wireless network but don’t know your SSID, the best option is to connect your router to the computer via ethernet cable and log into its web interface.
 We do not advise trying to guess — that’s the perfect way to fall for an evil twin attack.